 - providing workers with information, instruction and training on recognising heat-related illness and on first aid response

 - adequate supervision

-- planning ahead and ensuring all necessary measures for preventing heat illness can be implemented when hot weather is predicted.
+- planning ahead and ensuring all necessary measures for preventing heat illness are implemented when hot weather is predicted.

 Shopping trolleys can become unstable and tip over as a result of:

 - uneven distribution of goods or children within the trolley.